cnmy-ro/cnmy-ro.github.io/_pages/open-source-overview.md

   caption: "Photo credit: [**Unsplash** @joshredd](https://unsplash.com/@joshredd)"
 ---

 Apart from my work, I like spending time tinkering with software and electronic hardware, writing code, and building useful applications.
-Up until now I have mostly worked solo on my personal projects, but I have recently grown more interested in team-based open source software (OSS) development.
+Up until now I have mostly worked solo on my personal projects, but have recently grown more interested in team-based open source software (OSS) development.
 I look foward to contributing more to OSS projects in future, especially those in my domains of expertise.

-On this page, you can find a selected list of both my personal OSS projects as well those to which I have contributed.
-Click on them to visit their GitHub repositories.
-For a more detailed overview of my public repositories, check my [GitHub profile](https://github.com/cnmy-ro/).
+On this page, you can find a curated list of both my personal OSS projects as well those to which I have contributed.
+Click on them to read more.
+For a more detailed overview of my public repositories, check [my GitHub profile](https://github.com/cnmy-ro/).